andrewpey/vtland/_posts/2021-04-11-claim-steam-key.md

 ## Find your download links

-To do so, you can search your inbox for the original email, or go to [https://itch.io/docs/buying/already-bought](https://itch.io/docs/buying/already-bought) and use the form there to request the links again to the email you've used to buy the game.
+To do so, you can search your inbox for the original email, or go to [https://itch.io/docs/buying/already-bought](https://itch.io/docs/buying/already-bought) and use the form there to request the links again to the email address you've used to buy the game.

 ## Click Claim key